davkk/masters-thesis/typst/main.typ

 After many attempts to implement the corrections application in the O2Physics framework, the new approach would replace task-specific solutions with a single, reusable method.
 This effort led to the creation of a class, `FemtoUniverseEfficiencyCorrection.h`, which serves as an abstraction for other analysis tasks to use.

 My first solution (@fig:workflow-initial) leveraged the O2 framework's so-called callback service, which allows any task to register a callback function that would execute custom code on special dispatched events, e.g. `Start`, `Stop`, `EndOfStream`, etc. The `CallbackService.h` file lists all the available event IDs @callback-service.
-I have settled for `Stop` event (listing @lst:callback-service-code), on which a callback uploaded the calculated correction factors to the CCDB only once, at the end of the analysis task execution.
+I have settled for `Stop` event (@lst:callback-service-code), on which a callback uploaded the calculated correction factors to the CCDB only once, at the end of the analysis task execution.
 It used the `CCDBApi::storeAsTFileAny` method to interact with the CCDB @ccdbapi-store.
 This flow has worked as expected when running locally.

 #figure(image("img/workflow-initial.png", width: 70%), caption: [
   Visualization of the initial workflow for efficiency correction.